cms21/fusion_compute/README.md

 export $(cat fusion.env | xargs)
 globus login --flow ${GLOBUS_FLOW_ID}
 ```
-Start the flow by typing at the command line:
+Start a flow by running the bash script:
 ```
-globus flows start --input input.json ${GLOBUS_FLOW_ID}
+./bash_run/start_fusion_compute.sh
 ```
 ### 3b.
 Python
-Alternatively, you can start the flow using the python script:
+Alternatively, you can start a flow by using the python script:
 ```
-python start_fusion_compute.py
+python python_run/start_fusion_compute.py
 ```
-You will be prompted to validate your globus credentials the first time you run this script.
+You may be prompted to validate your globus credentials the first time you run this script.

 Both of these approaches will transfer a file and run the fusion application once.
 To run this sequence of actions repeatedly, you can call the CLI command from a bash script in a loop or call the python call from a python script in a loop.